 3. Finishing (4000 and above)

 Ranging between 4000 and 8000 grit grades, this grit range will help sharpen and finish the knife.
-5000 grit grades will be perfect for finer finishing, while 6000 to 8000 are suitable for super-fine finishing.
+5000 grit grades will be perfect for fine finishing, while 6000 to 8000 are suitable for super-fine finishing.

 Sharpening Stone Pros and Cons